damianhakert/damianhakert.github.io/source/handbook/uxdesigner-onboarding/index.html.md

 ## Issues

-As Design can be subjective, discussion can heat up.
+As design can be subjective, discussion can heat up.
 Always try to be [direct](/handbook/#directness), but [kind](/handbook/#kindness).
-Try to give your best reasoning for your choices and evaluate everyone their opinions.
-Try to come up with a solution instead of discussing endlessly.
-If you think additional perspective is needed mention a fellow UX designer in the issue.
+Try to give your best reasoning for your choices and evaluate everyone's opinions.
+Come up with a solution instead of discussing endlessly.
+If you think additional perspective is needed, mention a fellow UX designer in the issue.

 ## Relevant links